samkearney/esta-ngl/docs/concepts/interface_hierarchy.rst

-.. _concepts-interface-heirarchy:
+.. _concepts-interface-hierarchy:

 #######################
-Heirarchy of Interfaces
+Hierarchy of Interfaces
 #######################

-Interfaces can be instantiated in a heirarchy.
-The interface instance heirarchy present in a device definition provides meaningful information about how features are organized in a device.
+Interfaces can be instantiated in a hierarchy.
+The interface instance hierarchy present in a device definition provides meaningful information about how features are organized in a device.

 For example, consider the definition for a lighting fixture with a few individually-addressable